 I lined the pastry with baking paper then poured in baking beans, and I blind baked it on 180C/106C Fan/350F/Gas Mark 4 for 15 minutes.

 I then removed the baking beans and baked it again for 10-15 minutes until the bottom was fully cooked and it was golden brown all over.

 When the tart case was fully cool I filled it with the creme patisserie and smoothed it out.

-To glaze the tart and keep the fruit fresh whilst also creating a lovely shiny appearance, I warmed up 5 tbsp apricot jam in a pan.
+To glaze the Nectarine & Bilberry Custard Tart and keep the fruit fresh whilst also creating a lovely shiny appearance, I warmed up apricot jam in a pan.
 I then sieved it to remove any lumps, and used a pastry brush to generously brush it all over the tart.

-And the tart was ready!
+And the Nectarine & Bilberry Custard Tart was ready!
 It’s best to eat this straight away, although it will last a few days if kept in the fridge.